This Blueberry Grilled Cheese takes your grilled cheese game to a new level with fresh berries, goat cheese, and arugula!

 - 2 slices mellow white cheese like havarti or mozzarella

 - ¼ cup fresh arugula

-- Lightly spread olive oil onto outward facing side of each piece of bread.
+- Outside: Spread olive oil onto the outward facing side of each piece of bread.

-- Grill on medium heat for about 5 minutes, flipping halfway through, or until everything is melted and hot.
+- Cook: Cook in a pan or panini press on medium heat for about 5 minutes, flipping halfway through, or until everything is melted and hot.